-Once I have received the completed Contact Form I will send you a questionnaire or I will ask you to provide all the information you already have.
+Once I have received the completed Contact Form I will send you a reply and I will ask you to provide all the information you already have.

-Based on the amount of data entered in the questionnaire I will assess the feasibility of a successful research.
+Based on the provided information I will assess the feasibility of a successful research.

 If I find that the data is insufficient to allow me to help you, I will let you know so and the project will stop right there at no cost to you.

 If there is sufficient data for a research to be successful, I will submit my engagement letter for signature.
 The order specifies the scope of the research job, its timeframe, its maximum cost and the payment modalities.

 Since it is very difficult to evaluate the effort for genealogical research in advance I recommend to split the research into smaller packages.
 Based on the result of a package you can decide if or how you want to proceed with the research.

 IMPORTANT: You are in the driver’s seat as far as cost and time are concerned!
 No surprises!
 Once the cost or time ceilings have been reached I will let you know and you will decide if you want to set a higher ceiling.